merv-e/academic-nest/README.md

 This web application simulates a college website, offering students the choice between online and on-campus education.
 The project primarily focuses on creating an intuitive and visually appealing website layout.
 If you can't find links to classes, don't worry—it's intentional! 🙂

-Check it out the [website] on Netlify: (https://academic-nest.netlify.app/)
+Explore the live version of Academic Nest on [Netlify](https://academic-nest.netlify.app/).

 ## Tech Stack
 - **React.js**